Tag Archives: lessons

 Like butterflies

 “We are like butterflies who flutter for a day and think it is forever.” — Carl Sagan Ah, but Mr. Sagan, you of all people should know that infinity is poorly understood, even by humans.
-Perhaps our most profound mistakes occur in our perceptions of finality; in our willingness to accept the limits drawn by what we …
+Perhaps our most profound mistakes occur in our perceptions of finality, in our willingness to accept the limits drawn by what …

 Power to gather